What I Do

 I work in a combined way using strengths from different psychological disciplines including person-focussed, CBT, REBT, Transactional Analysis and psychodynamic approaches.
 I integrate Positive Psychology with my work, where appropriate, as this supports movement beyond problems and surviving to a place of flourishing and happiness.

-- I believe in the power of each person to grow and change.
+I believe in the power of each of us to grow and change.
 I fundamentally don't believe anyone is too old or too set to take a new path.
 I think change is a choice we all can make at any point in our lives if freely taken.
 Change helps to keep us young at heart, connected with life and the world.

 I work with people who might not normally consider counselling but are experiencing difficulties such as: